Skip to main content

 Sergio García Magariño holds a PhD in sociology with an international mention and is a specialist in education and social development.

-PhD, Regional Affiliate Scholar
+PhD, Affiliated Scholar

 Jennifer Germann has published widely on art and material culture and women, gender, and race in the eighteenth century.